Jana-Marie/USB-PD-Firmware/README.md

   Revision 3.0, Version 1.1.
 * Requests can be made from programmable power supplies, allowing voltages to be requested at 20 mV increments from a wide range (up to 3-21 V).
+* Basic support for voltage ranges, to provide a fallback if the preferred voltage is unavailable.

 ## Prerequisites